Myron Reed (wrestler): Music career

+As Kid Reed, Myron has made music since 2021, available on iTunes.

-On February 13, 2024, as Kid Reed, Myron Reed dropped a music video for his single "All Night".
-Also as Kid Reed, Myron has also made music and music videos ever since year 2021 that have made it to iTunes.
+On February 13, 2024' Reed released a music video for his single "All Night".
+In June 2026, Reed (as Kid Reed) collaborated with Wigan grit-pop duo Dafties on the single “Lawnchair.exe”.

 Personal life

 On September 2, 2024, Raquel Lourenço, who wrestles as Killer Kelly, announced she is expecting a child with Reed.
 They welcomed their first child a daughter named Ruby on November 6, 2024.
 In September 2025, Reed became engaged to Lourenço.
+Prior to his relationship with Lourenço, Reed has 2 children from a previous relationship.